This page uses javascript to help render elements, if you have problems please enable javascript.

 Explore the Urban Learning Major

-The Bachelor of Arts in Urban Learning is for students who want to become teachers in elementary or special education classrooms, or work in other student support roles such as school counseling or social work.
-You will gain the knowledge and skills needed to support diverse learners and create inclusive, equitable environments where all students will succeed.
+The Bachelor of Arts in Urban Learning is designed for students who want to become teachers in elementary or special education classrooms or pursue careers supporting children, families, and communities through community organizations and educational programs.
+You will gain the knowledge and skills needed to support diverse learners and create inclusive, equitable environments where all students can succeed.

 right col